groundcover-com/groundcover-sdk-go/README.md

 *   `sdkClient.Policies`: For managing policies (example was commented out in `main.go` but shows the pattern).

 Refer to the generated SDK code in the `pkg/client` directory for a full list of services and their operations.

+## License

+This SDK is distributed under the Apache License, Version 2.0.
+See the [LICENSE](LICENSE) file for more information.